ptkdev-boilerplate/svelte-electron-boilerplate/README.md

 <!-- all-shields/header-badges:END -->

-Create single page application with this friendly Svelte boilerplate made with typescript and love.
-Perfect for your web/pwa, electron or cordova project.
+Create a desktop app with this friendly Svelte boilerplate for electron

 ## 🎁 Support: Donate